Complete Guide · 6 Recipes · Benefits · Caffeine · Calculator

 Cardamom Tea — Expert Answers

-Cardamom itself has zero caffeine — it is a spice, not a tea leaf.
-Caffeine in cardamom tea comes only from the tea base added.
-Classic black tea cardamom chai contains 50–70mg caffeine per cup.
-Green cardamom tea contains 25–30mg.
-Pure cardamom infusion (pods only in water, no tea leaves) is completely caffeine-free.
-Recipe 06 (Honey Lemon Morning Brew) contains zero caffeine.
+Cardamom itself has zero caffeine — it is a spice from the ginger family, not a tea plant.
+All caffeine comes from the tea base you add.
+Black tea base: 50–90mg per cup.
+Green tea base: 25–30mg.
+Pure cardamom infusion (pods only, no tea leaves): 0mg.
+Recipe 06 (Honey Lemon Morning Brew) is completely caffeine-free.

-Yes — 1 to 2 cups of cardamom tea daily is safe and beneficial for most healthy adults.
+Yes — 1–2 cups daily is safe and beneficial for most healthy adults.
 Cardamom has been consumed daily across South Asia, the Middle East, and East Africa for thousands of years at culinary doses without documented long-term adverse effects.
-Those with gallstones, those taking blood-thinning medications, and pregnant women in the first trimester should consult a doctor before making it a daily ritual.
-Our full health benefits guide covers safety and contraindications in detail.
+Those with gallstones, people on blood-thinning medications, and pregnant women in the first trimester should consult a doctor before daily supplemental use.
+See our full safety guide.

-Crush 5–6 green cardamom pods and simmer in 1.5 cups filtered water for 8–10 minutes.
-Strain, cool to below 65°C, then add juice of half a lemon, 1 tsp raw honey, and a pinch of black pepper (piperine increases bioavailability of cardamom’s compounds by 20%).
-Drink warm on an empty stomach 20–30 minutes before breakfast.
-Consistent daily use for 21+ days is when most people report noticeable metabolic differences.
-See the full weight loss recipe page for complete instructions.
+Crush 5–6 green cardamom pods, simmer in 1.5 cups water for 8–10 minutes.
+Strain, cool below 65°C, add juice of ½ lemon, 1 tsp raw honey, and a pinch of black pepper (piperine increases bioavailability by 20%).
+Drink warm on empty stomach 20–30 minutes before breakfast.
+Daily use for 21+ consecutive days produces measurable metabolic benefit.
+Full recipe with 21-day protocol.

-Use 3–4 lightly crushed green cardamom pods per cup of water for a balanced flavour.
-For a stronger brew with more therapeutic benefit, use 5–6 pods per cup.
-Never exceed 8–10 pods — beyond this the brew becomes bitter from seed tannin over-extraction.
-The most critical variable is crushing: always crack pods with a mortar before brewing.
-Uncrushed pods release only surface oils and miss 60–70% of the volatile aromatic compounds that define cardamom tea’s flavour and health properties.
+Use 3–4 lightly crushed pods per 240ml for balanced everyday flavour.
+For therapeutic dosage, 5–6 pods.
+Do not exceed 8–10 — beyond this the brew becomes bitter from excess tannin.
+Always crush pods first: uncrushed pods miss 60–70% of volatile aromatic compounds responsible for both flavour and health properties.